UMBSDriverless/track_utils/src/voronoiTrack/README.md

 The Voronoi diagram can be seen as an wheighted undirected graph, where the cells are nodes with area as weight and shared edges as connections.
 Starting from a random node, we explore the graph marking every new node, until we reach the "cover" percentage of area.
 #### Hull:
 Input variables: span: percentage of the boundary where the hull is generated.
+### offset generator:
+Method double_line() generates the outer line.
+For each point, the vector to the next point is found and then is computed the perpendicular vector and rescaled as the track_width.

 A more geometric view is to take a random convex hull (inside the "span" boundary) and mark as selected all the cells that have at least one vertex inside the hull.